 4. Grounding zone processes: Improved understanding of processes in grounding zones is needed to assess the role of fast-flowing ice streams and outlet glaciers on the stability of ice sheets.
 Conceptual geological models of grounding-line environments have been inferred from stratigraphic successions.
-Remote sensing studies using satellite observations and geophysical surveys have been conducted at grounding lines of major ice streams, but only one study at a modern grounding line has documented processes (Anandakrishnan et al., 2007; Alley et al., 2007; Horgan et al., 2013; Christianson et al., 2013).
-There has not been direct measurements or materials collected at grounding lines and grounding zones of fastflowing ice streams and outlet glaciers.
+Remote sensing studies using satellite observations and geophysical surveys have been conducted at grounding lines of major ice streams, including Greenland and Alaska, but only one study at a modern grounding line has documented processes in West Antarctica (Anandakrishnan et al., 2007; Alley et al., 2007; Horgan et al., 2013; Christianson et al., 2013).
+There have not been direct measurements or materials collected at grounding lines and grounding zones of fastflowing ice streams and outlet glaciers in West Antarctica.
 Small diameter access holes are needed to deploy instruments to measure spatial and temporal changes in these critical areas.